Teen Wolf: The Movie

-Teen Wolf: The Movie is a 2023 American supernatural thriller film, directed by Russell Mulcahy and written by Jeff Davis.
+Teen Wolf: The Movie is a 2023 American supernatural thriller film directed by Russell Mulcahy and written by Jeff Davis.
 The film is the fifth installment in the franchise, and is a continuation of the MTV series Teen Wolf.
-The movie includes most of the cast reprising their roles, including Tyler Posey, Crystal Reed, Tyler Hoechlin, Holland Roden, Colton Haynes, Shelley Hennig, Dylan Sprayberry, Linden Ashby, Melissa Ponzio, and JR Bourne.
+The film includes most of the cast reprising their roles, including Tyler Posey, Crystal Reed, Tyler Hoechlin, Holland Roden, Colton Haynes, Shelley Hennig, Dylan Sprayberry, Linden Ashby, Melissa Ponzio, and JR Bourne.
 It follows werewolf Scott McCall (Posey) as he protects his California town from an old threat.
 Teen Wolf: The Movie was released on Paramount+ on January 26, 2023, to mixed reviews from critics.

 Plot

 Fifteen years after leaving Beacon Hills, Scott now runs an animal shelter in Los Angeles, adjoined to Deaton's new clinic, and is single.
 Lydia works at an energy company in San Francisco and has broken up with Stiles after receiving a recurring vision of his death.
 Derek has a 15-year-old son named Eli, and runs an auto repair shop with Malia and Peter.
 Mason has joined the Beacon Hills police force.
 Liam lives in Japan and works at a restaurant with Hikari Zhang, a kitsune, where they guard the urn containing the Nogitsune.
 A hooded figure attacks the restaurant and frees the Nogitsune.

 The figure sets numerous fires in the Beacon Hills forest, while Scott, Lydia and Chris receive visions of Allison, who had died by the Oni's hand.
 (Note: As depicted in "Insatiable") They theorize her soul is trapped in bardo and cannot move on until they perform a ritual.
 They return to Beacon Hills along with Jackson for the ritual at the Nemeton, which unexpectedly resurrects Allison.
 She awakens with amnesia, not recognizing Scott and retaining only fragmented memories of her family's feud with Derek.
 She attacks Scott and flees the hospital.

 Deaton realizes the Nogitsune has been possessing Chris and causing the visions of Allison in order to trick Scott's pack into bringing her back from the dead.
 The Nogitsune uses the Nemeton's power to physically manifest and creates nine Oni.
 It approaches Allison, claiming that Scott destroyed her family.
 Allison attacks Derek and hunts Scott and Eli until Scott lets her stab him with a wolfsbane-coated dagger.
 She takes him to the town's stadium to use him as bait for the rest of his pack.
 He manages to trigger more of her memories, and she forms a truce with him against the Nogitsune.